anashalb/azure-python/README.md

-Python-ready environment (running Python 3.6) with all the Microsoft Azure Cognitive Services modules pre-installed.
+Python-ready environment with all the Microsoft Azure Cognitive Services modules pre-installed.

  * azure-cognitiveservices-language-spellcheck
  * azure-cognitiveservices-language-textanalytics